Last updated: June 20, 2026

 Where can I get help if I am not safe at home?

 Call 911 for immediate danger.
 For confidential domestic violence help in Maine, call 1-866-834-4357.
-An advocate can help you think through shelter, safety, court, and support options.
+An advocate can help you talk through shelter, safety, court, and support options.

 About this guide